Darbjm/Small-Projects/README.md

 <br>
 <br>
 <h3>D3 wrapper</h3>
-Although the D3 wrapper works some of the code I was told to use, is no longer considered safe, and I'm unsure how to update these parts.
+Although the D3 wrapper works, some of the code I was told to use is no longer considered safe, and I'm unsure how to update these parts.
 Also the component will receive props method could not be used with other graphs I attempted to create, as I don't understand it properly.<br>
 <br>
 <br>
 <h2 name='bugs'>Bugs</h2>
-<h3>Scatterplot</h3>
+<h3>Scatter Plot</h3>
 The user can enter only one or two bits of information to the chart and it will update causing a bug.
 This is easily fixed with a conditional piece of code that will only send through the information when all three sections have been filled.<br>
 <br>
 <br>